XihuanZeng/capital1/README.txt

 			- Ridge: 13.88
 			- Lasso: 14.10
 			- Random Forest: 14.44
-			- Ensemble model(0.5*XGBoost + 0.3 * Rdige + 0.1 * Lasso + 0.1 * RandomForest): 11.92
+			- Ensemble model(0.5*XGBoost+0.3*Rdige+0.1*Lasso+0.1*RandomForest): 11.92

 	- testing: Scikit-learn Pipeline make sures preprocessing in test set is exactly same as in training set.
 I rebuild the model on whole training set use the best parameters chosen by grid search CV

-model reusability: my model can also train on other dataset, where the 1st column is the target value and
+model reusability: my model can also train on other dataset, where the 1st column is the target
-		   the remaining columns are either numeric or categorical features.
+		   value and the remaining columns are either numeric or categorical features.
 		   It will find out categorical and numeric features respectively and apply different missing value imputation strategy.

 --------------------------------------------------------------------------------
 |                       Code Test Part 2: Baby Names!                          |